Satyam-nitp/01_Project_Python/README.md

 # Calculator Application

-This project is a simple web-based calculator built using HTML, CSS, and Python.
+This project is a simple web-based calculator built using HTML, CSS, JavaScript, and Python (Flask).
 The calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Project Structure

 ```
+├── app.py                 # The Python (Flask) backend file that processes calculations
+├── requirements.txt       # The file listing project dependencies
+├── templates/
-├── calculator.html   # The HTML file for the calculator's user interface
+│   └── index.html         # The HTML file for the calculator's user interface
+├── static/
-├── styles.css        # The CSS file for styling the calculator
+│   ├── styles.css         # The CSS file for styling the calculator
-├── script.py         # The Python file for handling backend calculations (optional)
+│   └── app.js             # The JavaScript file for handling client-side logic
 ├── README.md              # This README file
 ```

 ## Features

 - Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.
 - User-friendly interface with buttons for number input and operations.
-- Responsive design to fit different screen sizes (using CSS).
+- Responsive design using CSS to fit different screen sizes.
-- Backend calculations handled by Python (if applicable).
+- Backend calculations handled by Python (Flask).

 ## Technology Stack

 - **HTML**: Defines the structure of the calculator's interface.
 - **CSS**: Styles the calculator to look modern and user-friendly.
+- **JavaScript**: Handles client-side logic, including button clicks and display updates.
-- **Python (optional)**: Handles calculations on the backend.
+- **Python (Flask)**: Manages backend processing and serves the web application.

 ## Setup Instructions